xs2014/GetCleanData-pa/CodeBook.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The purpose of this project is to demonstrate one’s ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate oneï¿½s ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 ## Data text files used